Advanced CSS Units & Functions¶

 Divi 5 Only

 The advanced unit picker with calc(), clamp(), min(), max(), keywords, and var() support is new to Divi 5.
-Divi 4 did not support CSS functions in its numeric fields — only static values with unit selection.
+Divi 4 supported only static numeric values with basic unit selection — no functions or custom properties in numeric fields.

 Related¶